-- Freeze option: Prepare jambalaya as directed, stirring in sausage mixture (do not add rice or shrimp).
-Freeze cooled jambalaya in freezer containers.
-Store rice and 2 pounds of shrimp in freezer.
+Freeze option: Prepare jambalaya as directed, stirring in sausage mixture (do not add rice or shrimp).
+Freeze shrimp and cooled jambalaya in separate freezer containers.
+Store rice in an airtight container at room temperature.
 To use, partially thaw jambalaya in refrigerator overnight.
 Place jambalaya in a 6-qt. stockpot; heat through.
-Add rice and cook covered 10-12 minutes.
-Add frozen shrimp; continue cooking 5-7 minutes or until shrimp turn pink and rice is tender.
-Yield: 10-12 servings.
+Add rice; cook, covered, about 10 minutes.
+Add frozen shrimp; continue cooking until shrimp turn pink and rice is tender, 5-7 minutes.
+Yield: 12 servings.

 Light-Bodied White Wine

 Enjoy this recipe with a light-bodied white wine such as Sauvignon Blanc or Pinot Grigio.

 "Fabulous!!!!!
 I did not add salt as I usually do not and it was perfect!
 My first review, I believe.
 I had to it was so good!"

 "Oh my goodness, this was awesome!
 Every Saturday evening a friend comes over to share dinner with us.....I love to try something new almost every week (the vast majority of the recipes I use come from TOH)....and this was the selection for this this week.
 It got compliments from everyone!
 Such a delicious, smoky flavor.......wonderful!
 We'll be having this many times in the future.
 I made the recipe almost exactly as it appears here except I didn't add the salt.....I did use the two cans of chicken broth, but the dish wasn't too salty."

 "The chicken broth does NOT make it too salty.
 It's delicious as is...
 I fear that changing the recipe to mostly water would make it bland because of all the rice.
 If you are concerned about sodium, simply choose low sodium broth."